 Junior and Penny’s heads spun around rapidly.
 In sync they both said, “What did you say?”

 “Yea, when I was 18, fresh in university I was helping build a new Pokemon Center in town.
 My friends dared me to jump off the roof.”
-Caleb continues to regale them with his tale of youthful foolishness.
+Caleb continues to regale his children with his tale of youthful foolishness.

 Why is he telling this story?
 Jessie thought to herself.
 It’s not even close.
 He just gets hurt, I hurt others.
 I was horrible.
+I helped these monsters.
 I deserved that prison sentence.

 She turns back as Caleb says, “And that’s when I realized it was over.
 I came to the next morning in a hospital bed.
-I was out for months!
-The point is, we all do things we’re not proud of or which we look back on embarassed.
+Was out for months!
+The point is, we all do things we’re not proud of or embarrass us.
 I know I did.
-The goal is to learn from those mistakes and move on.
-Now, after dinner, I’ll be heading over to the Pokemon Gym to possibly make a new, huge mistake.
-We shall see.”
+The goal is to learn from those mistakes and move on.”
 Caleb smiled.

 Always friendly, she thought, I just don’t get this guy.

 The food arrived and everyone ate their meal quietly.
-Jessie still felt weird about everything.
+Jessie still felt odd about everything.
 She leaned over to Caleb, “Thank you again, but after this, I’m going to bounce.”

-“That’s up to you, if you still need financial help, we’re going to be traveling and I’m sure there are a lot of trainers we each can battle.”
+“That’s up to you, if you still need money we are going to be traveling and I know there are a lot of trainers we each can battle.”

 She just looked at him, “What do you mean traveling?”